-All the qualities in the material world are manifest as opposites—rajo-guna and tamo-guna.
+All the qualities in the material world are manifest as dualities or opposites called rajo-guna and tamo-guna.
 Thus, meanings are not always true—because these meanings (which originally exist unified under sattva-guna) are divided into opposites (under the influence of rajo-guna and tamo-guna).
 The job of the person who pursues jñāna-yoga is to discard rajo-guna and tamo-guna and be pursuant to sattva-guna alone because under this one can understand the nature of meanings.
 As Lord Krishna says:

 I am the taste of water, the light of the sun and the moon, the syllable OM in the Vedic mantras; I am the sound in ether and ability in man.
 (BG 7.8)